andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 Modularity also impacts integration.
 If a system has good modules then most of the time Scarlett and Violet will be working in well-separated parts of the code base, and their changes won't cause conflicts.
 Good modularity also enhances techniques like [Keystone Interface](https://martinfowler.com/bliki/KeystoneInterface.html) and [Branch By Abstraction](https://martinfowler.com/bliki/BranchByAbstraction.html) to avoid the need for the isolation that branches provide.

-> ==Feature Branching is a poor man's modular architecture, instead of building systems with the ability to easy swap in and out features at runtime / deploytime they couple themselves to the source control providing this mechanism through manual merging.==
+> <mark>Feature Branching is a poor man's modular architecture, instead of building systems with the ability to easy swap in and out features at runtime / deploytime they couple themselves to the source control providing this mechanism through manual merging.</mark>
 >
 > -- Dan Bodart